QDeviceIO

 Parameters:

 You have the freedom to be creative and put, e.g., strings decoding special instructions on the queue as well.
-Handling such special cases must be programmed by supplying the argument jobs_function with your own alternative job-processing-routine function during the initialization of Worker_jobs.
-See here.
+Handling such special cases must be programmed by supplying the parameter jobs_function when calling QDeviceIO.create_worker_jobs() with your own alternative job-processing-routine function.

 • pass_args (tuple | other, optional) – Arguments to be passed to the instruction.
 Must be given as a tuple, but for convenience any other type will also be accepted if it just concerns a single argument.